Follow Coach Annese On Twitter:

 Along with his duties as a football coach, Annese also served as a teacher in various roles at all of his prep coaching stops and was a full-time faculty member as an associate professor in the wellness department at GRCC.
 He has also presented at numerous football clinics over the course of his career including the Mega Clinic, Glazier Clinics, Nike Coach of the Year Clinics, The University of Michigan Clinic, Purdue University Clinic and the Michigan State University Clinic.

-Annese and his wife, Christine, have been married for more than 25 years and the couple has four children, including Steven, Nick, Allie and Anthony.
+Annese and his wife, Christine, have been married for nearly 30 years and the couple has four children, including Steven, Nick, Allie and Anthony.
 His wife currently serves as the assistant superintendent for human resources in the Forest Hills School District in Grand Rapids.